-Daniel N. Warshawsky is an Assistant Professor in the School of Public and International Affairs at Wright State University where he teaches courses in geography and conducts his research on urban food systems.
+Daniel N. Warshawsky is an Associate Professor in the School of Public and International Affairs at Wright State University where he teaches courses in geography and public administration and conducts his research on urban food systems.
+He is also the Director of the Master of Public Administration Program.
 Daniel earned his B.A. from the University of Illinois at Urbana-Champaign (2003), M.S. from the University of Wisconsin at Madison (2006), and Ph.D. from the University of Southern California (2011).
 Before coming to Wright State, Daniel was an Assistant Professor (Teaching) and Director of Graduate Studies in the Spatial Sciences Institute at the University of Southern California.
 At USC, Daniel taught courses in spatial sciences and managed the suite of graduate programs in Geographic Information Science and Technology.

 Outside of university life, Daniel spends most of his time with his wife and daughters exploring interesting neighborhoods in the world’s cities, running in parks or trails, and watching good movies.
 Given that Daniel was born and raised in Cincinnati, he is excited to be back in Southwestern Ohio where he has a strong personal connection.